Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Implementation Details

-In Section~\ref{sec:metho}, we propose the Multiple Asymptotically Normal Distribution Attacks (MultiANDA), a novel method that explicitly characterizes perturbations inferred from a learned distribution.
-Specifically, in Section~\ref{sec:anda} we firstly elaborate the principle of the single ANDA, which approximate the posterior distribution over the adversarial perturbations by taking advantage of the asymptotic normality property of stochastic gradient ascent (SGA).
-Algorithm~\ref{alg:example} shows the detailed implementation for a single ANDA procedure.

-Subsequently, in Section~\ref{sec:multianda}, we apply the ensemble strategy on ANDA to estimate a Gaussian mixture distribution for better exploring the potential optimization space.
-This leads to a further improved generalization performance of the attacks with more diverse adversarial examples.
-We demonstrate the implementation of MultiANDA in Algorithm~\ref{alg:multianda}.
+In Section~3, we propose the Multiple Asymptotically Normal Distribution Attacks (MultiANDA), a novel method that explicitly characterizes perturbations inferred from a learned distribution.
+Specifically, in Section~3.2, we first elaborate on the procedure of single ANDA, which approximates the posterior distribution over the adversarial perturbations by leveraging the asymptotic normality property of stochastic gradient ascent (SGA).
+Subsequently, in Section~3.3, we apply an ensemble strategy on ANDA to estimate a mixture of Gaussian distributions, enhancing exploration of the potential optimization space.
+This leads to further improved generalization performance of the attacks, facilitating the generation of more diverse and transferable adversarial examples.
+The detailed implementation of MultiANDA is shown in Algorithm~\ref{alg:multianda}.